khrome83/khrome.dev/www/posts/show-multiple-background-with-custom-decorators-in-storybook.md

 ---
-title: Show Multiple Background with Custom Decorators in Storybook
+title: Custom Decorators with Storybook & Vue
 published: false
 date: 2019-07-18
 description: Using Storybook and Vue to build multiple components that are section